 Many people think they have an estate plan that will properly distribute their assets to the right people at the right time.
 However, estate plans that cut corners can lead to an endless probate process or even expensive litigation.
 As the estate administrator, you have a legal responsibility to ensure everything is done in accordance with the law—and without guidance, you may not realize when you are making a crucial mistake.

-We Will Address Every Detail of Probate and Look to the Future
+Our Probate Law Firm Will Address Every Detail of Your Probate Issues and Look to the Future

 The Law Firm of Kavesh, Minor & Otis, Inc. is known throughout Southern California for crafting estate plans that help our clients and their loved ones avoid probate, but if your loved one's plan was drawn up by another firm, we will be happy to represent you in this process.

 Our team has handled more than 4,000 administrations of estates after a death across Southern California.
 We will be able to help you get through this often-frustrating process while working to minimize your anxiety.

 Your loved one's estate planning documents may include a Last Will and Testament, a Revocable Living Trust, or both.
 Our attorneys can help you to determine whether probate is necessary, what kind of probate the estate requires, and whether or not there are assets that could be exempt from the probate process.